Hello Interconnected Readers:

 I’ve been battling a stomach infection this week (finally got antibiotics and trending in the right direction), so I will keep this issue brief but hopefully still interesting, with some on the ground observations about tech in Mexico.

 As my luck would have it, my Airbnb in Mexico City is two blocks away from the big WeWork building where DiDi’s local office is located.
-I would not have found it except that every day, there is a long line of people waiting to get in and get hired as delivery people.
+I would not have found it except that every day, there was a long line of people waiting to get in and get hired as delivery people.
 Meanwhile, the Uber office that’s literally one block away has hardly any foot traffic.

 Obviously, this piqued my interest.
 What is Didi doing in Mexico?
 Why is it attracting so many people?

-As it turns out, Didi is aggressively expanding into Mexican market and incentivizing delivery drivers with 10% more earnings than its competitors among other things.
+As it turns out, Didi is aggressively expanding into the Mexican market and incentivizing delivery drivers with 10% more earnings than its competitors among other things.

 This super app evolution isn’t accidental.
 Having talked to both current and former Rappi employees, as well as entrepreneurs in other industries in Mexico, they tend to look for inspirations and references from American success stories first.
 However, as they grow and scale, they often realize that the LATAM market conditions look more similar to that of Asia, not the US.
 Both regions are developing markets growing at different stages.
 So their learning and focus shifts from northward to westward.